Punta Cana International Airport: Terminals

 Terminal A, the older terminal of the two international terminals, uses aircraft stairs for passengers to deplane and board aircraft with access for disabled people using wheelchair lifts.
 Terminal B was built with seven airbridges, three being for wide-body aircraft.
 This new terminal was completed in 2014 and can comfortably accommodate 6,500 travelers daily and over 2 million travelers annually.
+As of 2023, Terminal B was expanded with seven additional gates and three remote gates serving multiple airlines with a modern terminal expansion.
+Terminal B went from 7 gates to 14 gates with boarding bridges and 3 remote gates.

 U.S. preclearance

-Plans were underway for a U.S. Customs and Border Protection preclearance station to be opened at the airport by the end of summer 2009; however, this has not yet begun.
+Plans were underway for a U.S. Customs and Border Protection preclearance station to be opened at the airport by the end of mid 2009; however, this has not yet begun.
 According to Frank Rainieri, president of Grupo Puntacana, negotiations have re-opened (as of June 2015) and he anticipates that this airport will be the first in Latin America to offer such preclearance service.
 As of December 2020, the preclearance station is still planned, but is waiting to receive authorization from the Dominican Government to begin construction.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Punta Cana International Airport: